 Signal metastability can occur when a signal crossing from one clock domain to another clock domain and arrives too close to the receiving clock edge.
 Since the CDC signal can fluctuate, This can potentially cause illegal signal values to propagate through the design.

 Clock domain crossing sign off requires analysis, debug, modifications and verification that the data is properly transferred across clock domains, without introducing design problems.

 Clock Domain Crossing Reviews

-Below are user reviews on the best clock domain crossing tools from annual DeepChip.com annual EDA user reports.
+There are multiple commercial tools that will address CDC analysis and verification throughout the design process.
+Below are detailed user reviews on the most commonly used clock domain crossing tools from DeepChip.com annual EDA user reports.
 The most recent report was released in early 2019.

-The products discussed include: Real Intent Meridian CDC, Synopsys SpyGlass CDC, & Blue Pearl CDC.
+The products reviews include: Real Intent Meridian CDC, Synopsys SpyGlass CDC & Blue Pearl CDC.

 CDC Product Metrics

 Below are the primary metrics and criteria that the system and semiconductor verification engineers referenced when reviewing the products.